Introduction

 DISCLAIMER: Building the PER|FORMER sequencer is not recommended for beginners.

-This page is based on the original Westlicht build guide and kept here as a local reference for the Vinx Scorza fork.
+This page is based on the original Westlicht build guide.

 Sourcing Parts